rjpg/VGA-32-bit-mem-operations-for-486-DX-4-processors-/README.md

 Assembler VGA 32 bit memory operations for 486 DX 4 processors.

-Example of texturing triangles with image in C/C++ using the library with 90% of useful code in I486 assembler (real mode uding EAX, ECX registers ...
+Example of texturing triangles with image in C/C++ using the library with the main code written in assembler for Intel 486 processor (real mode uding EAX, ECX registers ...
 32 bit): vga.cpp my vga library 320*200 in DOS in 1998 :-)

 ![textura](https://github.com/rjpg/VGA-32-bit-mem-operations-for-486-DX-4-processors-/assets/22857941/dcbe1306-fe6f-44e9-8083-a63a1f8a4432)